 Kelty Redwing 44

 Our quick pick for most people is the Kelty Redwing 44.
-At 44 liters, which is about the max size of an airplane carry-on, it’s the right size for most adults.
+At 44 liters, which is about the maximum size of an airplane carry-on, it’s the right size for most adults.
 Not too big, not too small, and carries exactly what we need in a proper BOB kit with a little extra room to spare.
 Some of The Prepared’s experts use this bag in their personal gear and have comfortably carried it over 100’s of miles around the world.
 High quality construction and materials with tough fabric that holds up well to wear and water.
 We wish it had lockable zippers and sometimes the organization is frustrating, but that’s the case with any bag.

 Alternative bug out bag: